Julio Xavier Labayen: Coat-of-arms

 The heraldry of Bishop Labayen was designed by Galo B. Ocampo.

 The dexter side (left of the viewer) represents the Prelature of Infanta, according to the practice of combining the arms of the bishop with his territorial jurisdiction.
 On the chief of the dexter (upper left) are symbols of the titular patrons of the prelature: the orb (Infant Jesus of Prague) and the lion (Mark the Evangelist).
 On the base of the dexter (bottom left) is an azure background and fleur-de-lis representing the Blessed Virgin Mary and the three flowers symbolizing the Trinity.

 The sinister side (right of the viewer) bears the personal blazon of the bishop.
 The chief of the sinister (upper right) is the arms of the Order of Discalced Carmelites to which the bishop belonged.
 On the base of the sinister (bottom right) is a sable and argent checkered which was the arms of the Labayen family.

-His episcopal motto is "Dominus est" from the John 21:7 where the beloved disciple shouted "It is the Lord" and reflects a recognition of God in all circumstances of life.
+His episcopal motto is "Dominus est" from John 21:7, in which the beloved disciple shouts "It is the Lord".
+This reflects a recognition of God in all circumstances of life.